-Shanthaledchumi, like many Sri Lankan women, married at an age many in the world would consider too young.
-Though she was legally a child when she became pregnant, Shanthaledchumi managed to be a loving mother to a beautiful daughter.
-And though her husband was a simple man who earned little, Shanthaledchumi and her family ran a joyful home.
+Like many Sri Lankan women, Shanthaledchumi married at a young age.
+Though she was legally a child when she became pregnant, she managed to become a loving mother to a beautiful daughter.
+And though they lived in poverty, Shanthaledchumi and her family lived a joyful life.

-Soon, Shanthaledchumi and her husband were blessed to become grandparents.
-Nagathevi was born to their eldest daughter and was their first grandchild.
-However, her birth was bitter-sweet as Nagathevi’s father left months before she was born and, shortly after birth, her mother died from a heart attack in 2009.
-Shanthaledchumi’s husband, a man who deeply loved others but could not come to love himself the same, died committing suicide.
+Years later, Shanthaledchumi and her husband became grandparents.
+Their granddaughter, Nagathevi, was born to their eldest daughter.
+But just before she was born, Nagathevi’s father left.
+And shortly after her birth, her mother died from a heart attack.
+Around the same time, Shanthaledchumi’s husband, a man who deeply loved others but could not love himself, died by suicide.

-The hope and patience paid off in time.
+Her hope paid off in time.
 One of Shanthaledchumi’s sons was able to work as a laborer in the Middle East, sending money home and helping her meet the needs of the family.
-This occasional help, combined with consistent support from Children’s Emergency Relief International (CER), has stabilized the family’s economic and emotional standing.
+This assistance, combined with consistent support from Children’s Emergency Relief International (CERI), has stabilized the family’s economic and emotional standing.

 Shanthaledchumi has served her children and grandchildren as a courageous mother.
 Her selflessness has created a better life for future generations.